 Corpse of a Young Male Discovered in Second Structure

 In a second structure, also constructed from slate slabs and dubbed 10.042-10.049, archaeologists discovered the corpse of a young individual estimated to have been between 17 and 25 years of age at the time of his death.
 The body was lying in a fetal position encircled by a large set of valuable objects.
 These included an elephant tusk laid above the young man’s head, a set of twenty-three flint blades, and several ivory artifacts.
-As Signs of the Times reports the experts mentioned, “The rock crystal dagger blade appeared in the upper level of Structure 10.049 of the PP4-Montelirio sector, in association with an ivory hilt and sheath, which renders it an exceptional object in Late Prehistoric Europe… The blade is 214 mm in length, a maximum of 59 mm in width and 13 mm thick.
+As the Daily Grail mentioned , “The rock crystal dagger blade appeared in the upper level of Structure 10.049 of the PP4-Montelirio sector, in association with an ivory hilt and sheath, which renders it an exceptional object in Late Prehistoric Europe… The blade is 214 mm in length, a maximum of 59 mm in width and 13 mm thick.
 Its morphology is not unheard of in the Iberian Peninsula, although all the samples recorded thus far were made from flint and not rock crystal.”

 The crystal dagger blade. © Morgado, A., et al.

 Crystal Weapons Belonged to a Few Elite Individuals